-- For full semester courses, students who withdraw after the first Sunday of the term (and prior to the last published day to withdraw) will receive a "W" grade on both the grade report and transcript.
-A student can withdraw with a grade of "W" from a class up to the end of the 10th week of classes for a 15-week course. - For face-to-face and blended format courses, students who withdraw on or after the second class (and prior to the last published day to withdraw), will receive a "W" grade on both the grade report and transcript.
-A student can withdraw with a grade of "W" from a class up through the seventy percent point of the class. - A student can withdraw with a grade of "W" from a class up to the end of the sixth week of classes for an eight-week course and up to the end of the fourth week for a five-week course.
+- For full semester courses, students who withdraw after the first week of the term (and prior to the last published day to withdraw) will receive a "W" grade on both the grade report and transcript.
+A student can withdraw with a grade of "W" from a class up to the end of the 10th week of classes for a 15-week course. - A student can withdraw with a grade of "W" from a class up to the end of the sixth week of classes for an eight-week course and up to the end of the fourth week for a five-week course. - For other course lengths a student can withdraw with a grade of "W" from a class up through the seventy percent point of the class.